adambard/learnxinyminutes-docs/lua.html.markdown

 aBoolValue = false

--- Only nil and false are falsy; 0 and '' are true! if not aBoolValue then print('twas false') end
+-- Only 'nil' and 'false' are considered false; 0 and '' are true! if not aBoolValue then print('twas false') end

 -- 'or' and 'and' are short-circuited.
 This is similar to the a?b:c operator